openhwgroup/core-v-cores/README.md

 # core-v-cores
-CORE-V Family of RISC-V Cores
+CORE-V Family of Open Source RISC-V Cores

 Here are the links to the OpenHW Group CORE-V Family of RISC-V cores: